-Learning to focus on structural considerations—how content is built, organized, and connected across the experience—can change the way we work, fostering a more collaborative redesign process and enabling us to better execute our strategies.
-Using examples from organizations that have overhauled their sites, we’ll discuss how structural approaches to content can:
+In this talk, we’ll look at how structural considerations—that is, how content is built, organized, and connected across the experience—can influence every step of the redesign process.
+Using examples from several organizations that recently overhauled their sites, we’ll discuss how learning to focus on structure can:

 Lisa Maria Martin is an independent content strategist and information architect with a background in design, writing, and academia.
 She has worked with web teams at many higher ed institutions, including Harvard, Princeton, Seton Hill, WPI, GW, and Carnegie Mellon.
 Based in Cambridge, MA, she is also an editor at A Book Apart, a former editor of A List Apart, and a workshop facilitator at content-workshops.com.